alirezaahun/beh-negaran/readme.txt

 branch create & switch:      git switch -c (Name of branch)
 change branch name:          branch -m (New Name) delete branch :              branch -d (Name of branch)
+merge:                       merge Name(add a name that we want to merge to a branch that we are already in it now)

+test 1